ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 $ history | tail -n 20
 ```

-**Answer:** It feeds the output of one command into the next as input, so commands can be chained instead of everything just printing to the screen.
+It feeds the output of one command into the next as input, so commands can be chained instead of everything just printing to the screen.

 ## Q20 - What is the difference between > and >>?